diegocardenast/hangman-game/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
+- The game code is stored in a GitHub repository and was deployed in the Heroku app.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+  When you create the app, you will need to add two buildpacks from the _Settings_ tab.
+The ordering is as follows:

+1. `heroku/python`
+2. `heroku/nodejs`

+You must then create a _Config Var_ called `PORT`.
+Set this to `8000`

+If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

+Connect your GitHub repository and deploy as normal.

 The live link can be found [HERE]( )